getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

 (* AsExpr — the sole non-paren carrier of `:as`.
-Inner is restricted to <AsableExpr>: anything tighter than binary (chain/access via BareOperandExpr's CallExpr arm, unary, leaves, parens that allow operand-level inner) plus BlockExpr/GuardedExpr at the outer level.
+Inner is restricted to <AsableExpr>: anything tighter than binary (chain/access via BareOperandExpr's CallExpr arm, unary, leaves) plus BareBlockExpr and GuardedExpr at the outer level.
+BlockExpr (the defs-init form, §11) is deliberately NOT in <AsableExpr> — it is only reachable from implicit-input positions and has no annotation path.
 Ranges are deliberately NOT in <AsableExpr> — annotating a bare range requires explicit parens (`(1..5) :as List`).

    AsExpr is a parse-time wrapper.
 Its shaper unwraps — it attaches the annotation onto its inner node's `.as` slot and returns the